The Connected Laboratory: A New Approach to Laboratory Billing Services

 The traditional wait-until-the-end approach to laboratory billing worked just fine when laboratories were more profitable, and margins were high enough to offset the denials and the write-offs that accompany this back-end model.
 But downward market trends and shrinking margins are forcing labs to consider a new model - one that connects the laboratory information system and the revenue cycle management workflows onto one common database, one that produces end-to-end data integrity, and one that gives them a headstart on laboratory billing services.

-Laboratory Medical Billing Solutions that Bridge the Gap Between LIS and RCM Systems
+A Laboratory Billing Solution that Bridges the Gap Between LIS and RCM Systems

 Laboratory Billing Software that Integrates LIS & RCM Ecosystems